-In South Asia, travellers can see the palaces of Indian rulers and colonial architecture, as well as the famous Taj Mahal, the Sikh’s Golden Temple, Hampi and Sri Meenakshi in Madurai.
+In South Asia, travellers can see the palaces of Indian rulers and colonial architecture.
+India has the famous Taj Mahal, the Sikh’s Golden Temple, Hampi and Sri Meenakshi in Madurai.
 India in particular, attracts with the richness of colours, flavours and customs, which can turn out to be a culture shock.
 In India, we can also see picturesque beaches and national parks.
 In Nepal, I recommend the old city of Bhaktapur and mountain expeditions in the Himalayas.
 There is also Sri Lanka, with its rich cultural heritage and beautiful beaches, and the adventurous Pakistan and Bangladesh.
-South Asia however, is an adventure that requires time and endurance, because it is not an easy destination for many reasons.
-Adaptation period would definitely reward travels in that region.
+South Asia however, is an adventure that requires time and endurance, because it’s not an easy destination for many reasons.
+Adaptation period would definitely reward the hardships of travelling in that region.
 For sensible travellers, the Indian Subcontinent would surely turn out to be an eye-opening adventure.

 The division of South Asia

 The region of South Asia occupies an area of about 1/3 of Europe and it is called the ‘Subcontinent’ because of the natural, geological, cultural, religious and socio-economic differences.
 The Indian Subcontinent has a shape of a triangle which borders are separated by the Himalayas and the lowland of Hindustan in the north, the Indian Ocean in the south, the Arabian Sea in the west and the Bay of Bengal in the east.
 Next to the Far East it is one of the most populated regions of the world.
 The Indian Subcontinent covers an area of 4.4mln km2 and the total population is approaching 1.8 billion.

 There are different divisions of regions but my own I treat as the only right one, and that’s why to South Asia (the Indian Subcontinent) I include the following countries and territories:

 To the periphery of South Asia I also include: